oacastefanita/RecorderFramework/README.md

 RecorderFrameworkManager.sharedInstance.containerName = "group.com.codebluestudio.Recorder"
 ```
 ### Push notifications
-To set up a shared app group.

-Open the Capabilities tab of your project in Xcode.
+To enable push notifications open the Capabilities tab of your project in Xcode.
 Enable the Push notifications capability.

 Import UserNotifications  in AppDelegate and request notification permission in "didFinishLaunchingWithOptions"
 ```swift